01 of 05

 Yosemite National Park's Hetch Hetchy Valley and Reservoir are at about 3,800 feet elevation, on the east side of the park, about a mile east of the Big Oak Flat entrance to Yosemite.
 You can see where it is on this Yosemite map.

-Vehicles more than 25 feet long are prohibited on the narrow, somewhat winding road... to Hetch Hetchy.Continue to 9 of 9 below.
+Vehicles more than 25 feet long are prohibited on the narrow, somewhat... winding road to Hetch Hetchy.Continue to 5 of 5 below.

 Hetch Hetchy Valley Before Dam

-This painting by Albert Bierstadt — although probably idealized — gives you an idea of what the valley looked like, and how it might look if returned to its natural state.
+This painting by Albert Bierstadt — although probably idealized — gives you an idea of what the valley looked like before the dam, and how it might look if returned to its natural state.

 The Fight to Preserve Hetch Hetchy